Are you one of those people who is always asking yourself, “why am I broke all the time?”

 That being said, a degree in certain fields isn’t always worth its weight in paper.

-5) You ignore the painful power of interest
+5. You painfully ignore the power of interest.

 So you were young and dumb and maxed out a credit card because you were desperate.
 Not an uncommon occurrence.
 But that singular decision can have a lasting impact.

 Sure missing a payment lowers your credit score, making it harder to get a car loan or that mortgage you’ve been hoping for…everyone knows that.